Why Inclusive Marketing Needs to Be Your Priority in 2018

 Inclusive marketing is incredibly important to adopt.
 If you’re not using it, your marketing campaigns run the risk of backfiring and leading to harsh social criticism the way it has for Uber, Dove, and Pepsi.

 Take Fenty Beauty, for example.
 Pop icon Rihanna recently launched a beauty brand with a full range of skin color matching products that received incredible social shares and organic brand awareness because of its inherent inclusivity.
-Because makeup brands haven’t traditionally included shades that closely match people with albinism or very dark brown skin tones, so the internet jumped behind Rihanna after the launch and called out mainstream beauty companies for failing to offer similar products.
+Because makeup brands haven’t traditionally included shades that closely match people with albinism or very dark brown skin tones, the internet jumped behind Rihanna after the launch.
+They called out mainstream beauty companies for failing to offer similar products.
 An excerpt from W Magazine’s article on Fenty Beauty states:

 “One widely-liked photo on Instagram showed a Sephora counter with 13 of Fenty Beauty’s darkest foundation shades sold out, and a caption that read, ‘This is for all the makeup brands who think the dark shades won’t sell well.’
 The message may have been hyperbole, but the subtext was clear: Beauty brands are ignoring dark-skinned women at their financial peril.”